Music

 To supplement the children’s experiences in music, there is a choir for children in Year’s 3 -6.
 This ensemble performs regularly in local venues.

-Each Year Group performs at least once per year.
+When we are in the main school, each Year Group performs at least once per year.

 EYFS, Year 1 and 2 perform in a Christmas performance